 I'm a software developer in Portland, Oregon and a panelist on the Ruby Rogues podcast.
 I've been writing code professionally since 1998.
-I primarily work on custom internal applications; I'm passionate about writing clean, maintainable code; and I've been working in Ruby (mostly Rails) since 2006.
+I primarily work on custom internal applications; I'm strongly motivated to write clean, maintainable code; and I've been working in Ruby (mostly Rails) since 2006.

 While I try to answer all inquiries, it'll save us both some time if you read the FAQ before emailing me.
 In particular, please do not contact me about jobs that require relocation or significant amounts of travel.

 I'm currently employed full-time, and not actively looking for a change.
 Still, feel free to contact me—there's a chance I'll know someone who meets your needs.

 - A summary of my employment history and education.

-- A description of my community involvement, including presentations I've given and educational resources I've created.
+- A description of my community involvement, including educational resources I've created.

 - Answers to a few Frequently Asked Questions.

 That said, these GitHub repositories will give you a reasonable idea of what my Ruby code tends to be like: Hypercuke, Cordon, Memonymous, Medievalistic, Ladd's Graph, Scotland Yard, and HighlandAR.
 (And yes, that last one is a joke.)